akoenig/eventastic/readme.md

 ### Changefeed

-`eventastic` comes with a changefeed implementation which allows for further processing the event after it has been persisted (e. g. publish to message broker, etc.).
+`eventastic` comes with a changefeed implementation which allows further processing of the event after it has been persisted (e. g. publish to message broker, etc.).

 ```typescript
 import createEventStore, { createEvent } from "eventastic";